Ouxsoft/LHTML/README.md

 March 2020 Edition

 ## Introduction
 Living HTML5 (LHTML5) turns markup into objects that collaborate to make even better markup.
+It aims to define an emergent markup language standard to communicate web design.

 Anyone familiar with HTML5 should find LHTML5 a breeze.
 Let's dive right in!

 ### Copyright notice
 Copyright (c) 2017-present Matthew Heroux